docker/docs/compose/compose-file/compose-file-v2.md

 > **Note**: In your Dockerfile, if you specify `ARG` before the `FROM` instruction,
 > `ARG` is not available in the build instructions under `FROM`.
-> If you need an argument in both places, alsoo specify it under the `FROM` instruction.
+> If you need an argument to be available in both places, also specify it under the `FROM` instruction.

 You can omit the value when specifying a build argument, in which case its value at build time is the value in the environment where Compose is running.